microsoft/verona/src/mlir/lowering.md

 This will do what's necessary depending on the type of region, for example, decrease the counter or deallocate the object altogether.

+On union type (ex. `iso | mut`), we need to match the type of the runtime object's type an call the correct `release` method.

 `OverwriteStmt` has the exact same semantics but identifies an object which ownership has been moved, not killed.
 This distinction is irrelevant to 2IR.